prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 {: .alert.alert-info :}
 Note: the default of the eidsRequireP4Consent flag may change from false to true in a future major release.

-By default, sending EIDs to bid adapters or RTD modules (the `transmitEids` activity) is not tied to a single TCF Purpose; instead it is allowed if one of these scenarios is true:
+By default, sending user IDs and EIDs to bid adapters or RTD modules (the `transmitEids` activity) is not tied to a single TCF Purpose; instead it is allowed if one of these scenarios is true:

 * We have evidence of consent for the vendor and evidence of consent for _any_ purpose between 2 and 10;
 * We have evidence of consent for any purpose between 2 and 10, and the vendor is excepted through `softVendorException` in at least one of: `basicAds`, `personalizedAds`, or `measurement`;